 We as faithful legalists must continually task ourselves with thinking things through in an an ethically-grounded, fresh-and situationally-unbiased, slow and gradual, always peaceful manner, however difficult this might be, from a position of strength or a position of weakness, within the set frames of clear, more than less transparent and within democratic rules.
 Founded upon as little violence as ever possible as well as the absence of any war wherever and whenever possible, now and in future.
-This must go for the Abrahamic religions: Jewish, Christian, Muslim, as it must go for our West and for the East.
+This must go for the Abrahamic religions: Jewish, Christian, Muslim, as it must go for the West and for the East.

-To us, a key date is each year’s widely celebrated German unification which had marked the beginning of a social process, when feelings and thoughts of mutual understanding (from either side), began to grow again, carried until today by both female and male citizens or vice-versa, in a spirit of relative equality between the German member states.
-The process has not ended, and it might, in the case of Germany not any sooner, take another generation of citizens, if not many, to complete it more if not less, but to respect broad demarcated lines never, never to be crossed, and imposed restraint by elements of the un-common and the un-selfrespecting elements of the outside world.
+To us, a key date is each year’s widely celebrated German unification which had marked the beginning of a social process, when feelings and thoughts of mutual understanding (from either side), began to grow again, carried until today by both female and male citizens, in a spirit of relative equality between the German member states.
+The process has not ended, and it might take long to complete it, but to respect broad demarcations, never to be crossed, and imposed restraint by elements of the un-common and the un-selfrespecting elements of the outside world.
 It has been, for some families, a difficult process, and the absence of illegal force within German society ought to have had to prove itself to be most beneficial, not as an actual means but, ideally, as a core tenet of policy, to be executed only by those who are legally empowered in this way: in a way which is marked by the absence of force and the protection of the integrity of the peace-minded individual.

 This is an example of the challenges which can be met by Perpetual Placidity (PP), i.e. the constant stride towards a peaceful society.
 PP can come about via self-respect, respect for the individual per se, incentives for those respecting the legal principles of non-violence and legal punishment of those who are violent.